jfcode101/Survey-Form/README.md

     - This form is a clone from https://www.jotform.com/build/230624769356161

-    - Color picked  using Mozilla firefox tool:
+    - Mozilla firefox Eyedropper tool:
                     1. Click on < Open application menu > icon
                     2. Select < More tools >
                     3. Select < Eyedropper >